-In 2014 they purchased their only a-road service area at Sutton Scotney, and began completely refitting each unit.
+In 2014 they purchased their only A-road service area at Sutton Scotney, and began completely refitting each unit.

 After an unsuccessful stint with McDonald's in the 1990s, and a period of falling behind competitors who were building new shops and popular fast food stores, Roadchef tried again in 2008.
-This time, under a more relaxed franchise agreement, it was a success and eventually rolled out to all their sites, which has significantly increased turnover.
+This time, under a more relaxed franchise agreement, McDonald's was a success and eventually rolled out to all their sites, which has significantly increased turnover.
 In 2015 they also joined their rivals in providing convenience stores, with Roadchef's partner being Spar.

 Full details: History:Roadchef